fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

 To perform code signing on your iOS app, you can either follow the best practices laid out in [`fastlane` docs](https://docs.fastlane.tools/codesigning/getting-started/#using-match), or you could also make use of [Codemagic's standard code signing methods](https://docs.codemagic.io/code-signing-yaml/signing-ios/).

 When invoking [`match`](https://docs.fastlane.tools/actions/match/) from the `Fastfile`, keep in mind that you need to **grant access to the credentials repository** and expose the **_match_ passphrase** during the build.
-The _match_ passphrase can be defined as a `MATCH_PASSWORD` environment file — this will be automatically detected by _fastlane_ and used to decrypt the credentials repository.
+The _match_ passphrase can be defined as a `MATCH_PASSWORD` environment variable — this will be automatically detected by _fastlane_ and used to decrypt the credentials repository.
 You can upload the SSH key for cloning the credentials repository as an environment variable, i.e. `MATCH_SSH_KEY`.

 ## Publish your build artifacts